crest-summit/summit-email-templates/proposal/requirements/firstNotice.md

 [/@wrap]

 [@wrap]
-Please sign in to Summit to access this proposal, to communicate with your Pre Award Associate, and to complete the outstanding requirements to ensure the proposal is submitted.
+Please sign in to Summit to access this proposal, communicate with your Pre-Award Associate, and complete the outstanding requirements to ensure that this proposal is submitted in a timely manner.
 [/@wrap]

 ------------------------------------------------------------------------